quirozcj/monococcum_introgressions/README.md

 3. Combine IBSpy output tables by window & reference.\
 	* ```script: run_combine.sh```\
-	This is to proccess a single table in downstream analysis.
-The script requres a metadata file with the name of the individual IBSpy output files with their corresponding names.
+	This is to process a single table in downstream analysis.
+The script requires a metadata file with the name of the individual IBSpy output files with their corresponding names.
 See the ```metadata.tsv``` example.
-All the  indiviual files will be combined by reference at arbitrary windows size.
+All the individual files will be combined by reference at arbitrary windows size.

 ```sh
 # Example